 How to Size a Generator for Commercial Building

 When it comes to installing a generator for a commercial building, size matters.
 To determine the appropriate size for your commercial generator, you’ll have to consider single- or three-phase power, voltage selection, and total power output.
-The following is a concise guide to helping determine the best size generator for you.
+Discover how to choose the best size generator for your business to ensure you’re prepared to meet power demands and load requirements during an outage.

 What to Do Before Sizing a Generator

-- Ensure that your commercial generator and installation are compliant with the National Electrical Code (NEC).
+- Compliance: Ensure that your commercial generator and installation are compliant with the National Electrical Code (NEC).

 Method 1: Full Load Capacity